 Founders are always looking for better, easier, cheaper tools that will move the needle on different KPIs.
 I devour posts about the tools that other founders use.
 But where are the tools for improving company culture?

-For too long, building a great company culture has been thought of as a “dark art”.
+For too long, building a great company culture has been thought of as a “dark art.”
 Some leaders can do it, others can’t.
 How it’s done is shrouded in mystery.

 The same is beginning to happen for company culture.
 At Bonusly, we’ve built one of the first SaaS tools for improving your company culture.
 Along the way, we’ve gotten to know a handful of other great companies that are also working toward the same goal, albeit from different angles.
-Here’s a preliminary founders toolbelt for reducing e-churn and improving culture:
+Here’s a preliminary founder's tool belt for reducing e-churn and improving culture:

-Bonusly - bonuses that actually work.
-Instead of giving out big bonuses at the end of the year, or asking managers to dole out spot bonuses, use the wisdom of the crowd.
+Bonuses that actually work.
+Instead of giving out big bonuses at the end of the year, or asking managers to dole out spot bonuses, you can use Bonusly to harness the wisdom of the crowd.